 Why You Will Love This Recipe

-- This Quinoa Chili is very easy to make.
+- This quinoa chili recipe is very easy to make.

 - It’s made in one pot, so you won’t have to wash any extra dishes.

-- This Quinoa Chili is made with simple ingredients that most people have in their fridge and pantry.
+- This hearty chili is made with simple ingredients that most people have in their fridge and pantry.

-- This chili is perfect if you have veggie-haters in your family because it’s packed with vegetables, but you won’t notice them once the chili is done.
+- This vegan quinoa chili is perfect if you have veggie-haters in your family because it’s packed with vegetables, but you won’t notice them once the chili is done cooking.

 - Both vegans and meat-eaters will enjoy it.

 Here is the list of ingredients you will need to make a batch of this easy chili.